pic

 foo(10,2)

-It's possible to define functions that don't require arguments, as we show below.
+It's possible to define functions that don't require any input arguments, as shown below.

 function foo()